Common Types

 tosca.artifacts.Implementation.AnsiblePlaybook

-: ansible playbooks of type*.yaml
+: Ansible playbooks of type*.yaml

 setting which requires the public SSH key data of the ansible machine set inpublicKeyData